redsymbol/amitools/README.md

 If you'd like this magic disabled, use the --dumb option.
 This will strictly interpret the state argument.

-Sometimes, there is a delay between the time in which you create the AMI and when it is readable at all by the Amazon API.
-In other words, there is a "pre-pending" state in which a query to list all pending images may not include the new one - even though the create command you just issued already gave you the AMI ID.
+The state of "exists" just means "this AMI is in any state at all".
+Sometimes, there is a delay between the time in which you create the AMI and when it is readable at all by the Amazon API: a kind of "pre-pending" state in which a query to list all pending images may not include the new one - even though the create command you just issued already gave you the AMI ID.

-By default, if this initially happens, ami-waiton assumes that the AMI is still in the pre-pending state, and will keep re-checking for some time before giving up.
+By default, if this initially happens, ami-waiton assumes the image is still in the pre-pending state, and will keep re-checking for some time before giving up.

 For automating AMI operations in scripts, where robustness is